Skip to content

 Ballot Proofing Ground Rules

 The following sections provide instruction for the mechanics of ballot proofing.
-At the outset, however, it is essential to fully explain the ground rules so that all proofers follow the same process.
+It is essential to fully explain the ground rules so all proofers follow the same process.

-- Provide all proofers with instructions for the aspect(s) (e.g. voting instructions, compliance with statutes and regulations, contests, candidate names, layout, translation, etc.) that they will be proofing.
+• Provide all proofers with instructions for the aspect(s) (e.g., voting instructions, compliance with statutes and regulations, contests, candidate names, layout, translation, etc.) they will be proofing.

-- Do not allow proofers to flag ballot errors by phone – always require written notice.
-Using a free tool like Google Forms or an Airtable form for proofers to complete may help track a proofer’s responsibilities and edits.
+• Do not allow proofers to flag ballot errors by phone.
+Always require written notice.
+Consider having proofers use a form or table to track their responsibilities and edits.

 Track Progress

-Because a thorough proofing process requires multiple levels of review by multiple people, it is a best practice to have a master checklist that tracks progress throughout the process.
-An example is provided in Appendix 5.
+Because a thorough proofing process requires multiple levels of review by multiple people, it is a best practice to have a master checklist for tracking progress throughout the entire process.
+See Appendix 5 for an example.

 Without a system in place to organize the proofing process, a team can lose track of what work has been done and what remains to be done.
-The typical response to that uncertainty is to reset and proof everything.
 Tracking the progress of ballot proofing is as simple as logging the results at a summary level.
-With this information, a team will be able to avoid the extra work of unnecessary rechecking of everything because they will have a record of what has been done.
-Furthermore, this information is essential to manage progress and to determine if the pace of work is adequate to meet printing deadlines.
+With this information, a team can avoid extra work and the unnecessary rechecking of everything because they will have a record of what has been done.
+A tracking system shows progress to help determine if the pace of work is adequate to meet printing deadlines.

 It is also vital to exercise version control.
-During the proofing process, you may print out multiple copies of the ballot faces to mark them up.
-Use a date stamp, different colored paper, or some other method to keep track of which version is the current one so that your team does not duplicate efforts or lose track of which tasks have been completed.
+During the proofing process, you may print multiple copies of the ballot faces to mark them up.
+To keep track of the current version and avoid duplicating efforts or losing track of complete tasks, date stamp versions or use different colored paper at different stages.

 Correcting Errors Discovered During Proofing

-Plan for an error correction process.
-The purpose of proofing is to identify errors and correct them.
-Therefore, a method of tracking and re-verifying ballots through the revisions process is needed.
-Anticipating the need for corrections on the proofing checklists is an effective method.
+Plan for error corrections.
+The purpose of proofing is to identify errors and correct them, so you will need to establish a method for tracking and re-verifying ballots.
+One method is anticipating the need for corrections and including that step in the proofing checklists.

-Usually, it will be most efficient to complete a first round of proofreading for a particular phase of the process before making any corrections in the EMS.
-For example, if you are checking that all of the ballot styles have the correct contests included based on the precinct and district boundaries, it is wise to have at least one complete review of all of the ballot styles before going into the election management system to make programming changes.
-Likewise, it makes sense to wait for the deadline for candidates to complete their review of the PDF files of the ballot faces before making any changes in response.
-Making corrections for multiple issues at one time can cut down on the number of times you print copies of the ballot PDF file and will help with version control.
-Also be aware that if you change one thing in the ballot programming, it may change something else inadvertently.
+It is usually most efficient to complete a full round of proofreading for a particular phase of the process before making any corrections in the election management system (EMS).
+For example, if you are checking that all ballot styles include the correct contests based on the precinct and district boundaries, consider doing at least one complete review of all ballot styles to check for correct contests before programming any changes in the EMS.
+Likewise, it makes sense to wait for the deadline for candidates to complete their review of the ballot faces PDFs before making any changes they submit.
+Making multiple corrections during particular phases reduces the number of times you need to print copies of the ballot PDF and helps with version control.
+Note: When you change one thing in the ballot programming, it may inadvertently change something else.

 It is vital to keep track of which errors have been corrected.
-One method of doing this is to physically initial and date the printout where an error has been flagged after it has been corrected.
-A second reviewer could then go through the pages of errors and double check that all corrections have been made.
-Requiring the second reviewer to also date and initial each flag improves your paper trail and makes it unlikely that an uncorrected error will slip through the cracks.
+One method is to initial and date the printout where the error was flagged as soon as you correct it.
+Then, ask a second reviewer to go through the pages of with errors and confirm that all corrections were made.
+The second reviewer should also initial and date each flag.
+This improves your paper trail and makes it unlikely that an uncorrected error will slip through the cracks.

-It is also a good idea to send a new PDF to any stakeholders who flagged issues during the proofing process and to note that second proofs were sent in the master checklist.
+It is also a good idea to send a corrected PDF to stakeholders who flagged errors during the proofing process and use the master checklist to record this step.

 Proofing Procedure